HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 ### La Perdita Princino

 > [!NOTE]
-> This chapter is written with ChatGPT in-between 2025-07-30 and 2025-07-31.
+> This chapter is written with ChatGPT in-between 2025-07-30 and 2025-08-01.
 > The first half (up until the emptying of the cocktail) is first written by me
 > and then lightly edited with ChatGPT.
-> The second half was edited from multiple ChatGPT outputs
+> The second half was lightly edited from ChatGPT output
 > with my prompt as constraints.
 > (See comments in this file).
+> Probably why it feels off.

 <blockquote>
   "People who live their entire life surrounded by mountains